Joseph Whitworth: Death

 In January 1887 at the age of 83, Sir Joseph Whitworth died in Monte Carlo where he had travelled in the hope of improving his health.
 He was buried at St Helen's Church, Darley Dale, Derbyshire.
 A detailed obituary was published in the American magazine The Manufacturer and Builder.
 He directed his trustees to spend his fortune on philanthropic projects, which they still do to this day.
-One of the most prominent forms of his generosity was his development of the Whitworth Scholarships with the Institution of Mechanical Engineers.
-Still running to this day, this provides financial opportunities for young engineers with a strong blend of academic and practical abilities.
-Part of his bequest was used to establish the Whitworth Art Gallery, now part of the University of Manchester, and part went to construct the Whitworth Institute in Darley Dale.